-- 43. The firm shall establish policies and procedures on documentation of the engagement quality control review which require documentation that: - (a) The procedures required by the firm's policies on engagement quality control review have been performed; - (b) The engagement quality control review has been completed before the report is issued; [ISSUE A.1: Date of Report] and - (c) The reviewer is not aware of any unresolved matters that would cause the reviewer to believe that the significant judgments the engagement team made and the conclusions they reached were not appropriate.
+- 42. The firm shall establish policies and procedures on documentation of the engagement quality control review which require documentation that: - (a) The procedures required by the firm's policies on engagement quality control review have been performed; - (b) The engagement quality control review has been completed on or before the date of the report; and [Issue A.3] - (c) The reviewer is not aware of any unresolved matters that would cause the reviewer to believe that the significant judgments the engagement team made and the conclusions they reached were not appropriate.